Yemen at a glance Location:

 - US strikes in Yemen have killed dozens of civilians, says report.

-Human Rights Watch says 57 civilians have been killed in six drone and
+Human Rights Watch says 57 civilians have been killed in six

 August 8 - US drones pound Yemen - 34 killed in 10 days in at least 8 airstrikes (read).